-This memorandum establishes a contingency plan that will become operational in the event of a lapse in appropriations to fund current activities of the Federal Mediation and Conciliation Service (FMCS or the Agency).
+This memorandum establishes a contingency plan that will become operational in the event of a lapse in appropriations to fund current activities of the Federal Mediation and Conciliation Service (FMCS).
 The plan provides for an orderly suspension of most agency operations and continuation of limited essential functions.